kaspa-ng/kaspa-ecosystem-updates/README.md

 ### Dust prevention KIP-0009 and the storage mass

 To prevent a UTXO bloat attack, the KIP-0009 was created and implemented.
-Dust prevention primarily kicks in when sending very small amounts or a high amount of outputs.
+Dust prevention primarily kicks in when sending very small amounts (in KAS) or a high count of outputs.
 This significantly increases the transaction mass.
 As a result, higher fees are required.
 Please check the demo script to calculate the TX mass.